-26. Member States have the primary responsibility to develop, cost, finance, implement and monitor their antimicrobial resistance national action plans.
-The Secretariat supports countries on all aspects of the antimicrobial resistance response, through country-level technical assistance tailored to local context including for fragile, conflict-affected and vulnerable settings, and coordination of global or regional action and partnerships.
+32. The Secretariat supports countries on all aspects of the antimicrobial resistance response, through country-level technical assistance tailored to local context including for fragile, conflict-affected and vulnerable settings, and coordination of global or regional action and partnerships.

-27. Noting Member States' increased demands for technical assistance, the Secretariat is developing a global AMR Technical Assistance Mechanism; initiatives to address specific needs, for example the AMR Diagnostic Initiative; and targeted guidance and educational materials.
+33. Noting Member States' increased demands for technical support, the Secretariat is developing a global AMR Technical Assistance Mechanism; initiatives to address specific needs, for example the AMR Diagnostic Initiative; and targeted guidance and educational materials.

-28. The Secretariat also supports countries to identify and mobilize domestic and external financing, such as through the Global Fund and the Pandemic Fund, and supports development of global and country-specific antimicrobial resistance investment cases.
+34. The Secretariat also supports countries to identify and mobilize domestic and external financing, such as through the Global Fund and the Pandemic Fund, and supports development of global and country-specific antimicrobial resistance investment cases.

-29. The evidence base on antimicrobial resistance is very weak in most countries.
-The Secretariat supports generation and use of surveillance and research data, aligned with country-specific priorities and WHO's global research agenda for antimicrobial resistance in human health.
+35. The evidence base on antimicrobial resistance is very weak in most countries.
+The Secretariat supports generation, reporting and use of surveillance and research data, such as through the WHO Global Antimicrobial Resistance and Use Surveillance System (GLASS) and nationally representative antimicrobial resistance prevalence surveys, aligned with country-specific priorities and WHO's global research agenda for antimicrobial resistance in human health.

-30. Specific efforts are needed to address the antibiotic pipeline and access crisis.
-With industry and relevant partner organizations, the Secretariat will monitor, inform and promote global research and development efforts, and develop mechanisms to support equitable, sustainable access to new and existing antibiotics alongside other needed health products such as vaccines, diagnostics and reagents.
+36. With industry and relevant partner organizations, the Secretariat will monitor, inform and promote global research and development efforts targeted to priority pathogens and greatest public health needs, and develop mechanisms to support equitable, sustainable access to new and existing antibiotics alongside other needed health products such as vaccines, diagnostics and reagents.
 Examples of the diverse and tailored solutions needed include coordinated/pooled procurement, strategic stockpiling, improved forecasting and quantification, regulatory streamlining and expanded manufacturing.

-31. To enhance commitment, action and resource mobilization to tackle antimicrobial resistance, and drawing on behavioural insights and other relevant evidence, the Secretariat will coordinate international advocacy, education and awareness-raising with key partners and networks - for example with policy-makers, legislators, health care providers and civil society, including youth and antimicrobial resistance survivors.
+37. To enhance commitment, action and resource mobilization to tackle antimicrobial resistance, and drawing on behavioural insights and other relevant evidence, the Secretariat will coordinate international advocacy, education and awareness-raising with key partners and networks - for example with policy-makers, legislators, health care providers and civil society, including youth and antimicrobial resistance survivors.

-ACCOUNTABILITY AND TARGETS
+MONITORING AND TARGETS